 The first step makes your stomach smaller.
 Your surgeon will use staples to divide your stomach into a small upper section and a larger bottom section.
 The top section of your stomach (called the pouch) is where the food you eat will go.
 The pouch is about the size of a walnut.
 It holds only about 1 ounce of food.
 Because of this you will eat less and lose weight.

 The second step is the bypass.
 Your surgeon will connect a small part of your small intestine (the jejunum) to a small hole in your pouch.
-The food you eat will now travel from the pouch into this new opening into your small intestine.
-Because of this, your body will absorb fewer calories.
+The food you eat will now travel from the pouch into this new opening and into your small intestine.
+As a result, your body will absorb fewer calories.

 Another way to do this surgery is to use a tiny camera, called a laparoscope.
 This camera is placed in your belly.
 The surgery is called laparoscopy.

 First, your surgeon will make 4 to 6 small cuts in your belly.